arifseyda/TakeInfoatNistforICS/README.md

-# Take Information in NIST NVD
+# Take Information in NIST NVD for ICS

 This project developed with Python.